zammad/zammad-admin-documentation/system/integrations/github.rst

    .. hint::

-      The default endpoint for Github is ``https://api.github.com/graphql``.
+      The default endpoint for GitHub is ``https://api.github.com/graphql``.
-      You only have to adjust this value if you're using Github Enterprise Server.
+      You only have to adjust this value if you're using GitHub Enterprise Server.

 Apart from that, you only have to submit your API-Token.
 Upon saving Zammad will verify the connection - this may take a moment.